By MICHAEL FLAHERTY | May 29, 2014

 Thus, Gov. Walker faces a true fork-in-the-road policy decision.
 If the governor approves the proposal to convert the Dairyland Greyhound Park into an entertainment venue, that decision will lock up one of the area’s most developable sites for decades.
 It will forgo traditional and profitable economic development on a site that has already lost once on gambling’s promises.

-Mike Flaherty is head of Flaherty & Associates, a public policy communications firm based in Madison.
+Michael Flaherty is head of Flaherty & Associates, a public policy communications firm based in Madison.